logstash-plugins/logstash-filter-aggregate/README.md

 Default value: `false`

 - **aggregate_maps_path:**
-The path to file where aggregate maps are stored when logstash stops and are loaded from when logstash starts.
+The path to file where aggregate maps are stored when Logstash stops and are loaded from when Logstash starts.
-If not defined, aggregate maps will not be stored at logstash stop and will be lost.
+If not defined, aggregate maps will not be stored at Logstash stop and will be lost.
 Must be defined in only one aggregate filter (as aggregate maps are global).
 Example value : `"/path/to/.aggregate_maps"`